Run your dishwasher when the sun shines: dynamic power pricing grows

 Green Energy UK, another small player, is offering contracts with varying “time-of-day” rates for residential customers, ranging on weekdays from 5 pence per kilowatt hour to 20 pence.

-In France, Engie, which has 4 million customers, has also started offering flexible pricing deals including 30 percent weekend discounts and, for electric vehicle owners, a 50 percent discount for nighttime charging.
+In France, Engie (ENGIE.PA), which has 4 million customers, has also started offering flexible pricing deals including 30 percent weekend discounts and, for electric vehicle owners, a 50 percent discount for nighttime charging.

 Engie’s retail chief Augustin Honorat declined to detail how many customers have flexible tariffs.
 “It is a success, as the offers are among our best-sellers,” he said.